 The World Health Organisation defines health as:

-‘Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity’, (Adult MFHA Manual, p32) (1).
+‘Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity’, (Adult MHFA Manual 2016, p32) (1).

-A new study by Psychologists in Queen’s University in Canada, led by Dr J Poppenk and J Tseng studying fMRI brain scans, have suggested we have about 6,200 thoughts per day (2).
-All our thoughts are mental states like maintaining information, learning, communicating to others and daydreaming.
-As we experience new situations, like take on a new role within the workplace, start a family, support a family member, accessing social media, trauma and bereavement, these can have an altering affect our well-being.
+A new study by Psychologists in Queen’s University in Canada, led by Dr J Poppenk and J Tseng studying fMRI brain scans, has suggested we have about 6,200 thoughts per day (2).
+All our thoughts are mental states such as: maintaining information, learning, communicating to others and daydreaming.
+As we experience new situations for example: take on a new role within the workplace, start a family, support a family member, accessing social media, trauma and bereavement, these can have an altering effect on our well-being.
 In some of these emotional states we feel happy, loved, creative and appreciated.
 Others can make us feel angry, frustrated and let down and these may affect our sleep patterns, overeating or undereating, mood swings, feeling guilty, loss of confidence, poor self-esteem.

 A mental ill health is a condition that affects a person’s thinking, emotion and behaviour, whereby they may feel overwhelmed and unable to cope effectively or engage in daily activities.
 Some people may only ever experience one episode of mental health in their lifetime, while others may have many episodes with positive times of wellness in-between.